Ghar Kab Aao Gay

 Ghar Kab Ao Gey is a Pakistani Urdu language action film directed by Iqbal Kashmiri.
 Released across theaters in Pakistan on Eid-ul-Fittar, 9 January 2000.

 Plot

 Terrorists named Prithvi and Charles Sobhraj begin the film by bombing Karachi.
 They are Hindu and Jewish extremists.
 A Pakistani commando team is sent abroad to kill them.Commandos including Shan and Ahsan Khan go to Sobrash's Island and a Hindu lady Reema helps them.
 They kill Sobrash and other terrorists toward the end, followed by the demise of Shan Shahid.

-Reception

-This film was a hit film at the box office.